Cheatha17/1701QCA-Assessment/replicationproject/replication.md

 ![Image](interactive floor.jpg)

-This project is related to mine in a very minor way, Tucker's project was described to be 'The future od adaptive living spaces' mine is just an ordianry home made guitar.
-However both of projects have sensors implemented or coded to detect human interaction and therefore respond to it.
+This project is related to mine in a very minor way, Tucker's project was described to be 'The future od adaptive living spaces' mine is just an ordinary home made guitar.
+However both of our projects have sensors implemented or coded to detect human interaction and therefore respond to it.

 ### Related project 4 ###